SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

   (conda-env-activate "base"))
 ```

 If you have Anaconda installed on a custom path, as I do, you'd have to add these `setq` lines in the `:config` section.
-Also, there is no point in activating environment if Emacs is somehow already lauched in an environment.
+Also, there is no point in activating the environment if Emacs is somehow already launched in an environment.

 That'll give us Jupyter from a base conda environment.

-If you use plain virtual environment, you can use [virtualenvwrapper.el](https://github.com/porterjamesj/virtualenvwrapper.el), which is similar in its design to conda.el (or, rather, the other way round).
+If you use a plain virtual environment, you can use [virtualenvwrapper.el](https://github.com/porterjamesj/virtualenvwrapper.el), which is similar in its design to conda.el (or, rather, the other way round).

 ### Switching an environment {#switching-an-environment}

 However, as you will notice rather soon, `emacs-jupyter` will always use the Python kernel found on startup.
-So if you switch to a new environment, the code will still be ran in the old one, which is not too convinient.
+So if you switch to a new environment, the code will still be running in the old one, which is not too convenient.

 Fortunately, to fix that we have only to force the refresh of Jupyter kernelspecs: